 - Qalaquri Khinkali – Mixed pork & beef with cilantro and parsley

 - Sulguni Khinkali – Filled with melty molten cheese

 - Mtiulian khinkali (Mixed beef & pork but no herbs)

 - Tushetian Khinkali – Beef and/or Lamb.
 Sometimes with spinach or fenugreek.
 No pork is used because pork is not part of Georgian Cuisine of the Tusheti region.

 - Cottage Cheese

-Khinkali is everywhere, being considered one of Georgia’s two national dishes.
+Khinkali is everywhere, being considered one of Georgia’s national dishes.
 You can have it as a starter, snack, share plate, main course… I’d even happily eat it for dessert.
 Georgians eat piles of khinkali at every sitting.
 They are normally made fresh to order so can take time.

 Where?
 Photo taken at: Tishebi Gldani, Tbilisi – Map Location – mountain style restaurant.

 BUT the best Khinkali we recommend (After eating it at about 30 different restaurants)… are at: